clasen/HODL/README.md

 ### 🌐 Multi-Network Support

-Seamlessly manage your assets on both BEP-20 (Binance Smart Chain) and ERC-20 (Ethereum) networks.
+Seamlessly manage your assets on both BEP-20 (Binance Smart Chain) and ERC-20 (Ethereum and Polygon) networks.
 Switch between networks with ease!

+### 💾 Export and Import HODL Files

+HODL Wallet now supports exporting and importing encrypted .HODL files, which securely store your wallet information.

+- **Export HODL File**: Save your wallet data (including private keys and addresses) to an encrypted .HODL file.
+- **Import HODL File**: Restore your wallet from a previously exported .HODL file.

+These files are encrypted using your wallet password, providing an additional layer of security for storing and transferring your wallet information.

+The main advantage of exporting a HODL file is that to access the private key, you need BOTH the file AND the password.
+This two-factor approach significantly enhances security.
+However, keep in mind that this solution is only compatible with HODL Wallet.

 ## 🔒 Security